 A typical session

-9.00am: Arrival.
-Parents and children enter the small hall, where the children are encouraged to hang up their coats and bags on named pegs, place their lunch box on the lunch box table, and show and tell items on the show and tell table.
-The children will firstly find their name card for self-registration and then enjoy free play with the activities laid out for them in the small hall.
-These activities are based around our theme of the week (taken from children's current interests) and our phonic sound of the week.
-Parents will leave at this point unless they need to settle their child or they need to speak to our Supervisor or their child’s Key Worker.
+9.00am: Children arrive and enter the small hall, where the children are encouraged to hang up their coats and bags on named pegs.
+The children are then encouraged to wash their hands.
+The children find their name card for self-registration and then enjoy free play with the activities laid out for them in the big hall.
+These activities are taken from children's current interests.

 11.40am: We all sing songs or say rhymes together.
-As well as it being a lot of fun, we find this invaluable to our children in building confidence, learning listening and communication skills and learning about rhythm and rhyme is a fun way.
+As well as it being a lot of fun, we find this invaluable to our children in building confidence, developing listening and communication skills and learning about rhythm and rhyme.

-12.00pm: Wash hands and sit down for lunch (children provide their own packed lunch which are placed on the lunchbox trolley outside at the beginning of the session).
-Children sit at tables with one member of staff who discusses what they have done that morning, and talk about days of the week, seasons, weather, counting.
+12.00pm: Everyone washes their hands and sit down for lunch (children bring their own packed lunch which are placed on the lunchbox trolley outside at the beginning of the session).
+Children sit at tables with a member of staff who discusses what they have done that morning, and talks about days of the week, seasons, weather, counting etc.

-2.15pm; Tidy up time.
-All children help to tidy up the areas they have been playing in.
-We sing a song to help us and make games of it to keep it fun for the children, for example how many items can they find, who can find the missing item, can they work in pairs to tidy together.
+2.00pm: All children help to tidy up the areas they have been playing in.
+We sing a song to help us and make games of it to keep it fun for the children; for example seeing how many items can they find, who can find the missing item, or if they can work in pairs to tidy together.

-2.20pm; Story time/reflection time; We use the end of the day to talk about what we've been doing at preschool, what have we learnt, can children share their happy moments, and their sad moments if there were any.
+2.20pm: We use the end of the day for another story and to talk about what we've been doing at preschool and what have we learned.
+We encourage children to share their happy moments, and any sad moments they may have had.
 We reflect on them as a group and discuss how we can make them better.
 The afternoon children and also taken in small groups at this time to brush their teeth and collect their belongings from their peg.